-- 1. School Messenger: KS will contact parents through the School Messenger system.
-School Messenger is an internet-based mass communication system that provides automated pre-recorded voice messages and emails to parents and staff.
+- 1. Emergency Messaging: KS will contact parents through an emergency messaging mass communication system that provides automated pre-recorded voice messages, texts, and emails to parents and staff.
 Please be sure the school is informed of your current telephone and/or cell phone numbers and the information for the person(s) you authorized to pick-up your child is current. - 2.
 Radio: Announcements about school closure or evacuation will be broadcast over the following local radio stations: